TDG-Platform/docs/Image_Registration.md

 ### Quickstart

-This script uses Image2Image to produce co-registered images that are in separate directories.
+This script uses the Image Registration task to produce co-registered images that are in separate directories.
 If both images are in the same directory, then the source_filename and reference filename of the tifs must be added to the script.

 ```python
    	from gbdxtools import Interface